uncenter/uncenter.dev/src/posts/the-great-eleventy-reset.md

 # cspell:ignore Barabara Devries
 ---

 I have been working on version 3.0 for a while now, and I am finally ready to release it!
 I have completely rebuilt my website from scratch, and I am very happy with the results.
-I found it increasingly more difficult to manage my hacky setup, so I decided to start over and do it right this time.
+I was finding it increasingly more difficult to manage my janky setup, so I decided to start over and do it right this time.
 I have learned a lot about Eleventy and web development in general over the past few months, and I am excited to put that knowledge to use.

 ## What's new?